nodeontrain/nodeontrain.xyz/tuts/successful_signups.md

 permalink: /tuts/successful_signups/
 ---

-Having handled invalid form submissions, now it’s time to complete the signup form by actually saving a new user (if valid) to the database.
+Having handled invalid form submissions, now it's time to complete the signup form by actually saving a new user (if valid) to the database.
 If it fails, we simply fall back on the behavior developed in ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/).

 ### The finished signup form

 To complete a working signup form, we need to fill in the commented-out section in `public/controllers/users_controller.js` with the appropriate behavior.

-Rather than render a page on successful user creation, we’ll instead redirect to a different page.
+Rather than render a page on successful user creation, we'll instead redirect to a different page.

 `public/controllers/users_controller.js`